 Rob Whitman (BSE '07, MSE '09) is the cofounder and CEO of Forward Science, a start-up venture whose first product was shown at the American Dental Association Annual Session in New Orleans earlier this month.
 As a Tulane student, he was also a member of the varsity baseball team.
 After graduation, he began his career at M.D.
 Anderson Cancer Center as a clinical engineer using fluorescence technology to detect cervical cancer.
 Shortly thereafter, he joined the research and development department for Remicalm/Trimira and engineered cancer screening products that incorporated the fluorescence technology developed at the M.D.
 Anderson Cancer Center.

 His new product uses fluorescence technology, with no need for dyes,to detect cancerous areas in the mouth.

-Results from ongoing research in Biomedical Engineering at Tulane will be presented at the Biomedical Engineering Society’s 2012 Annual Meeting in Atlanta.
-Six undergraduate students are among the authors of these papers, and most have graduate students as first author.
+Results from ongoing research in Biomedical Engineering at Tulane will be presented at the Biomedical Engineering Society’s 2013 Annual Meeting in Seattle.
+BMES is one of two annual high-impact international meetings in the field.

 Lindy Boggs Center Suite 500, Tulane University, New Orleans, LA 70118 504-865-5897 firstname.lastname@example.org